When Estrangement Feels Like Grief

 The difficult truth is that sometimes, you may never receive the “why" you're seeking.
 Adult children often pull away for reasons that include not only their history with you, but also their own unprocessed wounds, current relationships, mental health struggles, or needs they themselves cannot yet articulate.
 Their choice to create distance doesn't erase your pain, but it also isn't necessarily a simple reflection of your worth or love as a parent.

-Acknowledge the limbo.
 Recognise that not-knowing is itself a form of loss to be grieved.
 The lack of clarity is genuinely painful and disorienting.
+You're not being dramatic or oversensitive; you're grieving something that has no clear endpoint, and that is extraordinarily difficult.

 Moving forward doesn't mean abandoning hope for reconciliation.
 It means refusing to let your entire life be suspended in the space of unanswered questions.
 It means gradually weaving connection and purpose back into your days, even while the ache remains present.